WOWRA Septic System Booklet

 If the soils dictate a mound system, in-ground pressure system, at-grade system or a holding tank, the plans may be either approved by Outagamie County or the Wisconsin Department of Commerce before the county can issue a sanitary permit.

 Plans for both county and state (if required) approval must be drawn by an architect, engineer, plumbing designer or the master plumber installing the system.
-A list of septic system installers who work in Outagamie County is available (above).
+Master Plumber list HERE.

-Completed plans and soil tests must be submitted to the Zoning Department along with the appropriate fees for approval.
+Completed plans and soil tests must be submitted through CityView Web Portal, along with the appropriate fees for approval.
 Other necessary permits, such as Stormwater/Erosion Control, may also be required prior to issuance of a sanitary permit.
+Please call 920-832-5255 to determine if additional permits are required.

 Once approved, the sanitary permit should be taken to the local building inspector who can then issue a building permit.

-Please remember that arranging for soil tests, review of permit applications, site inspections, etc. takes time.
-Plan your building project well in advance to account for these requirements.
+Please remember soil tests, review of permit applications, site inspections, etc. take time.
+Plan your building project well in advance to account for these requirements and timelines.

 Excavation, which includes top soil stripping, is considered start of construction and is prohibited until a sanitary permit and building permit are obtained.
 Starting construction without these permits will result in a double permit fee as a penalty.
 A driveway or access to the property may be installed.

 The application for a sanitary permit is typically the first step in the construction sequence.
-The sanitary permit application can be found above, or http://dsps.wi.gov/sb/SB-DivForms.html website, or obtained through a master plumber.
+The sanitary permit application must be applied for through CityView Web Portal.
 Later steps in the sequence, such as the request for an address, will require an accurate legal description.
 It is important that a certified survey map or other instrument used for describing the land be available at the time the sanitary permit is applied for.
 This will ensure a smooth flow through the subsequent development process steps.

 For further information on the sanitary permit process, please contact either: